 What types of people analytics should I measure?

-In order to use people analytics to support your organization, you must look at four different types of data across the organization:
+To use people analytics to support your organization, you must look at four different types of data across the organization:

-Organizational performance metrics, such as:
+Organizational performance metrics

 - Revenue per employee – revenue divided by the number of employees in the organization.

 - Operating margin – profit represented by the percentage of revenue left over after all operating expenses are subtracted.

 - Earnings per share and total shareholder return – a measurement of the amount of profit or value a holder of one share of the company would receive.

 - Return on assets (ROA) – net income divided by assets.

 Workplace monitoring metrics

 These form the basis of what people typically call a “big data” set when they are merged with the other data sets to see which individual and combined elements influence the key organizational metrics.
 These metrics include:

 - Cost per hire – including costs from recruiters, job advertising, talent management systems and the cost of having senior leaders interview candidates